 Individuals may be eligible for DVR services when they turn 18, if DVR finds that an individual has a physical or mental impairment that can be an impediment to gainful employment.
 Services may include vocational counseling, development of job search skills, training, job placement and supported employment.

-New Jersey Department of Human Services Disability Services Division of New Jersey (DDS)
+New Jersey Department of Human Services Division of Disability Services (DDS)

 Low-Income Home Energy Assistance This program helps very low-income residents with their heating and cooling bills and makes provisions for emergency heating system services and emergency fuel assistance.
 Application Information.
 Or call the toll-free hotline at 1-800-510-3102.
 You can apply to LIHEAP, USF, and Weatherization Assistance Program on the same application

 Universal Service Fund (USF) This program helps make energy bills more affordable for low-income customers.
 If you are eligible, USF can lower the amount you have to pay for natural gas and electricity.
 Apply to USF.
 You can apply for LIHEAP, USF, and Weatherization Assistance on the same application.